two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 • Make sure to watch your drinks wherever you go.

 Other than that, both cities are safe.
-Yes, things happen from time to time crime related, but it’s nothing that doesn’t happen in big North American cities such as NYC, Chicago, LA, Toronto, etc.
+Yes, things happen occasionally, but nothing doesn’t happen in large North American cities such as NYC, Chicago, LA, Toronto, etc.

 Azulik Resort